AqwamCreates/DataPredict/docs/API/Models/AgglomerativeHierarchical.md

 * numberOfClusters: Number of clusters for model to train and predict on.

 * distanceFunction: The function that the model will use to train.
-Available options are
+Available options are:

   * Euclidean

   * Manhattan

 * linkageFunction: The function to determine how clusters are merged together.
 Available options are:

   * Maximum

   * Minimum

   * GroupAverage

   * Ward

 #### Returns: